-A natural remedy – You can use blams created using natural ingredients to help heal sore chafed skin, mineral oils are well known for their ability to help heal mild skin abrasion.
+A natural remedy – You can use balms created using natural ingredients to help heal sore chafed skin, mineral oils are well known for their ability to help heal mild skin abrasion.

 Rest and recovery – Abrasion normally just needs a little bit of time to heal and you’ll be ready to surf again.
 If your pain doesn’t go away or your wounds don’t heal you should seek help from a medical professional.